Nash uniformization of chessboard sets by Nash manifolds with corners: Nash uniformization of closed chessboard sets

-Recall that any checkerboard set is connected by analytic paths \cite[Main Thm.1.4, Lem.8.2]{fe3}.
-In \cite[Thm.8.4]{fe3} the following crucial result is proved.
+Any checkerboard set is connected by analytic paths \cite[Main Thm.1.4, Lem.8.2]{fe3}.
+In \cite[Thm.8.4]{fe3} the following crucial result is proved (making use at its initial stage of Theorem \ref{bpd}).

 \begin{thm}[{\cite[Thm.8.4]{fe3}}] Let $\Ss\subset\R^m$ be a semialgebraic set of dimension $d\geq 2$ connected by analytic paths and denote $X:=\ol{\Ss}^{\zar}$.
-Then there exists a checkerboard set $\Tt\subset\R^n$ of dimension $d$ and a proper regular map $f:Y:=\ol{\Tt}^{\zar}\to X$ such that $f(\Tt)=\Ss$. \end{thm}
+Then there exists a checkerboard set $\Tt\subset\R^n$ of dimension $d$ and a proper regular map $f:\ol{\Tt}^{\zar}\to X$ such that $f(\Tt)=\Ss$. \end{thm}

 As the map $f$ is proper, if the semialgebraic set $\Ss$ is compact, we may assume that also the checkerboard set $\Tt$ is compact (see the proof of \cite[Thm.8.4]{fe3}).
 Even if it is not explicitly quoted in the statement of \cite[Thm.8.4]{fe3}, there is actually proved much more.
-Looking at this proof, we can reformulate the statement of Theorem \ref{ridwell} in the following way:
+Looking at its proof and taking in mind that the components connected by analytic paths of a pure dimensional semialgebraic set of dimension $d$ are again pure dimensional semialgebraic sets of dimension $d$, we can reformulate the statement of Theorem \ref{ridwell} in the following more general form: